 - If you are diagnosed by a plan provider with the following chronic condition(s) identified below and meet certain medical criteria, you may be eligible for special supplemental benefits for the chronically ill.

 - Autoimmune disorders

-- Chronic alcohol and other drug dependence 0
+- o Chronic alcohol and other drug dependence,

-- Cancer 0
+- Cancer

 - Cardiovascular disorders

 - Chronic heart failure

 - Diabetes

-- Dementia
+- o Dementia

-- End-stage liver disease
+- o Frailty

-- End-stage renal disease (ESRD)
+- o End-stage liver disease

-- Frailty
+- o End-stage renal disease (ESRD)

 - Severe hematologic disorders

-- HIV/AIDS 0
+- o HIV/AIDS

 - Chronic lung disorders

-- Chronic and disabling mental health conditions
+- o Chronic and disabling mental health conditions

-- Neurologic disorders
+- o Neurologic disorders

 - Stroke

 - Please go to the Special Supplemental Benefits for the Chronically Ill row in the below Medical Benefits Chart for further detail.

 - Please contact us to find out exactly which benefits you may be eligible for.